• Skip to primary navigation

 1. Be Proactive

-One of the interesting things that I’ve observed and learned with my own experiences with stress is that we tend to take less care of ourselves under stress.
+One of the interesting things that I’ve observed and learned from my own experiences with stress is that we tend to take less care of ourselves under stress.

 We start putting ourselves last.